 - want to exchange the paper certificate for a registration card

 In December 2018, the RDW began the obligatory conversion of registration certificates into registration cards.

 Your vehicle registration card is connected to an owner registration code (tenaamstellingscode).
 The registration code consists of 9 digits.
 You will receive the first 4 digits when you register the vehicle in your name.
 The last 5 will follow with your registration card.
-The paper registration certificate has a separate transfer sheet that you need to change ownership.
-You need to store this sheet at home.
 You can use the owner registration code for: